santiagogdo/challenge-flydevs/README.md

 You can deploy the app using the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Demo

+If you want to see the app in action, you can take a look at the [production environment](https://challenge-flydevs.vercel.app) I set up for the repository.